Assassin-plus/Assassin-plus.github.io/_posts/2025-01-31-Plane-Shadows.md

 The area light source is sampled over its surface, with each location used to shade the image representing the ground plane, then to project the shadow-casting objects onto this image.
 All these images are summed and averaged to produce a ground-plane shadow texture.

 > A problem with the sampled area-light method is that it tends to look like what it is: several overlapping shadows from punctual light sources.
 Also, for n shadow passes, only n + 1 distinct shades can be generated.
 A large number of passes gives an accurate result, but at an excessive cost.
-> The method is useful for obtaining a (literally) “ground-truth” image for testing the quality of other, faster algorithms.
+> The method is useful for obtaining a (literally) "ground-truth" image for testing the quality of other, faster algorithms.

 ### More Efficient Soft Shadows